Javier Solana: Personal life

 Solana is married to Concepción Giménez, and they have two adult children, Diego and Vega.
-He lives in Brussels, where his apartment has a reputation of being a focal point for Spanish politicians in or visiting this capital.
+He lives in Brussels, where his apartment has a reputation of being a focal point for Spanish politicians in or visiting the European capital.
 Apart from his native Spanish, he also speaks fluent French, as well as English.

 General Wesley Clark once asked Solana the secret of his diplomatic success.
 He answered: "Make no enemies, and never ask a question to which you do not know or like the answer."
 He has been described as a "squarer of circles."

 U.S. ambassador to NATO Alexander Vershbow said of him: "He is an extraordinary consensus-builder who works behind the scenes with leaders on both sides of the Atlantic to ensure that NATO is united when it counts."
 He is a frequent speaker at the prestigious U.S. based Council on Foreign Relations (CFR).
 He is likewise active in the Foreign Policy Association (FPA) as well as the New York City based East West Institute.
 In March 2010, Solana became honorary president of the Centre for Humanitarian Dialogue, and in 2011 became a Member of the Global Leadership Foundation, an organization which works to promote good governance around the world.
 He also became a member of Human Rights Watch board of directors the same year.

 He is an honorary Knight Commander of the Order of St Michael and St George, a member of the Spanish section of the Club of Rome.
 He has received the Grand Cross of Isabel the Catholic in Spain and the Manfred Wörner Medal from the German defence ministry.
 He has been President of the Madariaga - College of Europe Foundation since 1998.
 He received the Vision for Europe Award in 2003.
 Also in 2003, he received the 'Statesman of the Year Award' from the EastWest Institute, a Transatlantic think tank that organizes an annual security conference in Brussels.
 In 2006 Solana received the Carnegie-Wateler peace prize.
 He has also been awarded the Charlemagne Prize for 2007 for his distinguished services on behalf of European unification.
 In December 2009, Javier Solana joined ESADE Business School as president of its new Centre for Global Economy and Geopolitics.
 In January 2010, King Juan Carlos I appointed Javier Solana the 1,194th Knight of the Order of the Golden Fleece for his career in diplomacy.

 On 11 March 2020 Solana was admitted to the hospital after being infected by COVID-19 during the COVID-19 pandemic in Spain.